metaplex-foundation/developer-hub/src/pages/token-metadata/update.md

 Note that certain delegated authorities can also update the **Metadata** account of assets as discussed in the "[Delegated Authorities](/token-metadata/delegates)" page.

+Below is an explanation of all the individual fields available for update in the `UpdateV1` instruction.

 ### The Data Object

 The object that defines the Name, Symbol, URI, Seller Fee Basis Points and the array of Creators of the asset.
 Note that the update authority can only add and/or remove unverified creators from the Creators array.
 The only exception is if the creator is the update authority, in which case the added or removed creators can be verified.